eburin2/self-improvement-week-4/README.md

 The API and accessibility slides could easily come in handy as I'm pondering ideas for the capstone project.

 ## Another weakness of mine is working with vanilla Javascript code.
-I went back and revisited my old intro projects, ping-pong and the pizza order app. to try to study and retain the key the concepts of the language at in this simple form.
+I went back and revisited my old intro projects, ping-pong and the pizza order app. to try to study and retain the key the concepts of the language.

 ![picture](img/ping-pong.png)